MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Test and verify the refactored code.
 1. Commit changes and close issues.

+> **NOTE**: To save time during this training exercise, you resolve a group of issues and push updates in a single commit.
+Processing issues in batches isn't a recommended best practice.
+Microsoft and GitHub recommend resolving each issue individually with separate commits rather than batch processing.
+Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.

 ### Import the ContosoShopEasy repository

 GitHub Importer allows you to create a copy of an existing repository in your own GitHub account, giving you full control over the imported copy.
-Although GitHub Importer doesn't migrate Issues, PRs, or Discussions, the repository includes a GitHub Actions workflow that automates the creation of issues based on the codebase.
+Although GitHub Importer doesn't migrate Issues, PRs, or Discussions, it does import GitHub Actions workflows.
+The repository that you import includes a GitHub Actions workflow that creates issues associated with the codebase.

-In this task, you import the ContosoShopEasy project and create GitHub issues that mirror the security vulnerabilities present in the codebase.
+In this task, you import the ContosoShopEasy repository and run a workflow to create GitHub issues for the security vulnerabilities included in the codebase.

 Use the following steps to complete this task: